sahil2609/DA623-Application-of-PCA-for-Color-Images/README.md

 # Application of PCA for Color Images

-This repository contains code demonstrating the application of Principal Component Analysis (PCA) for compressing and analyzing colored images.
+This repository is for DA623: Computing with Signals course project.
+It contains code demonstrating the application of Principal Component Analysis (PCA) for compressing and analyzing colored images.

 ## Overview